 Currently, many provider practices are not able to order and store the COVID-19 vaccine so you may not be able to get it at your doctor’s office.
-At this time, the best way to get your COVID-19 vaccine is through your county’s health department.
+At this time, the best way to get your COVID-19 vaccine is through your county’s health department or retail pharmacies.
 Please visit your county’s local health department website for more information on vaccine availability and appointment scheduling.
 Please see above for links to each county's website.

 How many doses are needed and why?

 The Janssen COVID-19 vaccine only requires one shot.
 Moderna and Pfizer-BioNTech COVID-19 vaccines require two shots.
 For these two, the first shot starts building protection, but everyone must come back a few weeks later for the second one to get the most protection the vaccine can offer.

 COVID-19 vaccines were tested in large clinical trials to make sure they meet safety standards.
 Many people were recruited to participate in these trials to see how the vaccines offer protection to people of different ages, races, and ethnicities, as well as those with different medical conditions.